ycm/poplar.vim/readme.md

 ![demopng](https://github.com/ycm/poplar.vim/blob/master/demo/demo.png)

-[NERDTree](https://github.com/preservim/nerdtree) is great but using native Vim popups fits my workflow a lot better.
+[NERDTree](https://github.com/preservim/nerdtree) is great but I think popups fit my workflow a lot better.
 In particular,

 - I don't want to manually toggle to show/hide the filetree.
-- I especially don't enjoy how the NERDTree buffer interferes with window splits and sessions.
+- Esthetically the NERDTree menu dialog is jarring.
-- An active NERDTree buffer causes the default tabline to display `NERD_tree_tab_x`, which is unhelpful.
+- An active NERDTree buffer causes my (default) tabline to display `NERD_tree_tab_x`, which is unhelpful.
+- I especially don't enjoy how NERDTree buffers interfere with window splits and sessions.

 Popup windows have come a long way since being added in 8.2; this plugin also demonstrates some ways to exploit their functionality, maybe slightly beyond what they were intended to do.

 ## Features

 Poplar offers a filetree that also interacts nicely with a side-by-side **pinned items** menu, similar to NERDTree bookmarks or [harpoon](https://github.com/ThePrimeagen/harpoon/).